 Shiatsu is a Japanese word meaning "finger pressure".
 It is an ancient healing method that uses pressure, stretching, and other manipulations to balance the flow of qi through the body.
 While its historical roots can be traced to China, it evolved into a distinct art in Japan over hundreds of years.
-Shiatsu is usually performed on a mat on the floor but can be adapted for the table.

 Unlike typical "Swedish" massage, no oils or lotions are used and the recipient remains clothed.
 Light to medium pressure is applied with the thumbs, fingers, and hands along channels or "meridians" to balance and free the flow of physical and mental energy.
 When appropriate, a shiatsu therapist can create deep pressure with elbows, knees, and feet.
+A shiatsu treatment will usually include acupressure on specific points, as well as the channels.